zce/velite/docs/guide/using-mdx.md

 ### How to import components in MDX?

-Velite's built-in `s.mdx()` schema does not support importing components in MDX.
-The main reason is that I don't want a lot of repetition and redundancy in the output code.
+You don't need to, since Velite's `s.mdx()` schema does not bundle those components at build time.
+There is no need to construct a import tree.
+This can help reduce output size for your contents.

 For example, suppose you extract a common component for multiple MDXs and import the component in these MDXs.